nihole/wikigraph/README.md

   - PyYAML
   - graphviz

-The idea is to have a single repository with scripts and multiple data repositories.
-Each time you initiate a discussion or invitation, you can create a separate data repository for this.
-But for analysis and charting, you will still use scripts from the common single script repository.
+The idea is to have a single repository with scripts and multiple data repositories used for investigation of root statement.
+Each time you initiate a discussion or investigation, you can create a separate data repository for this.
+And sctipts used for analysis and graph creation are always located in the common single script repository.

 So we have 2 types of repositories: